Es una Nube, No Hay Duda: Overview

-It's the band's first release (of four) by the Columbia label, after having been contracted since 1971 with Disc-Jockey Records.
+It is the band's first release (of four) by the Columbia label, after having been contracted since 1971 with Disc-Jockey Records.
 It is also the last full-length LP on a Vox Dei album which not to feature any contributions from guest musicians.

 In 1973, the title-track (their only lead single from the album) was released to a receptive audience, though it did receive the same amount of exposure as previous hits as "El Momento en Que Estás (Presente)" and "Jeremías Pies de Plomo", songs as "La verdadera historia de “Sam el Montañes”" and "Loco, hacela callar" still appears on the band' several greatest hits albums.

 Artwork and packaging

 The original vinyl release came with a great grey picture from the band in the Argentine desert northwestern, and another small picture in colours.
 The insert have included the lyrics.